Look at your to-do list… How does it make you feel?

 Grind projects are important because they keep the wheels of your life and business spinning and are often the first ones you’ll delegate when you’re able to hire help.

-Don’t scroll along without implementing… You’re just going to get more overwhelmed.
+Don’t scroll along without implementing as you learn or you’re just going to get more overwhelmed.

 Brain Dumping and Prioritizing Your Projects